 The University’s Office of Legal Counsel (OLC) has the responsibility and authority to review and approve all requests to preserve, access, and disclose a user’s electronic information.
 Although OLC works closely with IT Services and decision makers across the campus, its ultimate legal and ethical duties are to the institution itself.

 At all times, the OLC will use reasoned judgment to determine whether requests are consistent with this policy and the law.
-Normally, if the request relates to accessing data maintained by academic appointees, OLC will confer with the Office of the Provost before approving, rejecting or modifying the request.
-Likewise, OLC will typically confer with the cognizant Dean of Students and/or the Office of the Vice President of Campus Life and Student Services before approving, rejecting or modifying requests related to data maintained by students.
-Human Resources will normally be consulted before approving, rejecting or modifying requests related to staff employees and volunteers.
-Finally, OLC will ordinarily confer with the cognizant dean’s office when the request relates to other academic appointees and postdoctoral researchers.
+If the request relates to accessing data maintained by academic appointees, OLC will confer with the Office of the Provost before approving, rejecting, or modifying the request.
+Likewise, OLC will confer with the Dean of Students and/or the Office of the Vice President of Campus Life and Student Services before approving, rejecting, or modifying requests related to data maintained by students.
+Human Resources will normally be consulted before approving, rejecting, or modifying requests related to staff employees and volunteers.
+Finally, OLC will confer with the dean’s office when the request relates to other academic appointees and postdoctoral researchers.
 In all instances, working as needed with other units (e.g., IT Services), OLC will seek to establish conditions or other parameters for the access to data under this policy, provide a decision-making framework to allow similar requests to follow consistent process leading to similar outcomes, and maintain appropriate records of these processes.
 OLC will also work with IT Services to prepare an annual summary report of all such activity for the Audit Committee of the University’s Board of Trustees and the University’s Board of Computing and Academic Services.

-In keeping with our core values, the University normally will attempt to provide advance notice to the affected individual of access to or the preservation or sharing of data with third parties unless such notification would put the University at risk or is prohibited by law.
-For example, some subpoenas compel the University to obtain, preserve and produce data but forbid the University from disclosing the existence of the subpoena to the person whose data is sought.
+In keeping with our core values, the University will attempt to provide advance notice to the affected individual of access to or the preservation or sharing of data with third parties, unless such notification would put the University at risk or is prohibited by law.
+For example, some subpoenas compel the University to obtain, preserve, and produce data, but forbid the University from disclosing the existence of the subpoena to the person whose data is sought.
 Likewise, in some misconduct investigations, the University is required to obtain and preserve research data under circumstances where advance disclosure of the data preservation may jeopardize the integrity of the investigation.